silexphp/Silex/doc/providers/twig.rst

     {{ asset('js/jquery.min.js') }}

 You can customize the base path to assets by setting up ``assets.path`` parameter.
-If you ommit starting slash, it will get prefixed by ``app.request.basePath``.
+If you omit starting slash, it will get prefixed by ``app.request.basePath``.

 .. note::